 ✔ when you have a reason (valuable information to add)

 ✔ Use phone, e-mail, LinkedIn, and company websites

 ★ Maureen McCann, an Executive Career Strategist and Founder of Promotion Career Solutions, recommends the following:

 Good follow-up begins with good research

 Before sending your application online, find the name of the person to whom you can address your cover letter.
-You want to start building relationships inside the company as soon as possible, and the best way to do that is to know the names of the people in key positions within the company.
+You want to start building relationships inside the company as soon as possible, and the best way to do that is follow up with the people in key positions within the company.